How To Watch Milwaukee Bucks-Orlando Magic, Lineups, Injury Report, Betting Lines & More

 In this story:

-A preview of Monday night’s matchup between the Milwaukee Bucks and Orlando Magic

-After holding on to Giannis Antetokounmpo, the Milwaukee Bucks have a longer winning streak without him than the Orlando Magic have had since Nov.
-25-Dec.
-1, which is an unexpected side note entering their first meeting of the season.
-An upset in the first of two games these teams will play prior to the All-Star break will give the visitors a longer win streak than the Southeast Division leaders have had all of ‘25-’26.
+An ugly second half ended the Milwaukee Bucks’ three-game win streak, but an upset in the second of two games between them and the Orlando Magic heading into the All-Star break would still be a nice bow to a solid two weeks for a team that held on to its face of the franchise and hopes to have him back by the end of the month in order to make a run at a play0-in berth.

-Antetokounmpo still hopes to play when healthy and participate in the postseason, so how his team fares in Central Florida this week will play a big role in whether his Bucks can come out of the break with some nice momentum.
+Antetokounmpo still hopes to play when healthy and participate in the postseason, so how his team fared in Central Florida this week plays a big role in whether his Bucks can come out of the break with some nice momentum.

-Franz Wagner, who missed 14 games after suffering a calf strain in New York on Dec.
+Franz Wagner, who missed 14 games after suffering a high ankle sprain in New York on Dec.
 5 before returning on Jan.
-15 in Germany to play in his hometown, will return after missing nine consecutive games due to an ankle injury.
+15 in Germany to play in his hometown, returned after missing nine more games related to the ankle injury.

-Newly signed Bucks guard Cam Thomas doesn’t appear on the injury report, so it looks like he could be available to play after being after being signed following getting waived by Brooklyn.

 Vitals - How to Watch Bucks at Magic